-Medicare and Medi-Cal revenue accounts for approximately 74% in 2012 and 72% in 2011 of the Hospital's net patient revenues for each year.
+Medicare and Medi-Cal revenue accounts for approximately 63% of the Hospital's gross patient revenues for each year.
 Laws and regulations governing the Medicare and Medi-Cal programs are extremely complex and subject to interpretation.
 As a result, there is at least a reasonable possibility that recorded estimates will change by a material amount in the near term.

-NOTE 4 - CONCENTRATION OF CREDIT RISK
+NOTE D - CONCENTRATION OF CREDIT RISK